structured-query-language/structured-query-language.github.io/unpivot-multiple-columns in-snowflake.md

 | Harpo Marx   | COMEDY_RATING              | 4            | Nice                    | COMEDY_COMMENTS              |                      |
 | Harpo Marx   | MUSICAL_PERFORMANCE_RATING | 4            | Best performance Award! | MUSICAL_PERFORMANCE_COMMENTS |                      |

-This can be achieve by using the UNPIVOT function or the UNION ALL in Snowflake
+This can be achieve by using the UNPIVOT function as following

-## Using UNPIVOT

 ```sql
 select